swodesh-2001/DeepNeuralNetwork-Scratch/Readme.md

 ```

 In these implementations:
-- `dAL` represents the gradient of the loss with respect to `AL` for $ m $ data points.
+- `dAL` represents the gradient of the loss with respect to `AL` for $m$ data points.
-- `cost` represents the calculated cost using the respective loss function for $ m $ data points.
+- `cost` represents the calculated cost using the respective loss function for $m$ data points.

 These derivations and implementations should help in understanding and applying MSE and MAE in your models.